d4rk-lucif3r/Automatic-Salat-Player/README.md

 # Automatic Salat Player

-This is a simple script that will automatically play Salat (Prayer) at the right time, which is fetched from the [Prayer Times API](https://aladhan.com/prayer-times-api).
+This is a simple script that will automatically play Salat (Prayer) on Bluetooth Speaker at the right time, which is fetched from the [Prayer Times API](https://aladhan.com/prayer-times-api).

 ## How to use